Gencove announces Phase I SBIR grant to validate polygenic risk score estimation from low-pass sequencing

 Regarding this award, Gencove's CEO Joe Pickrell said, "The flexibility, operational efficiency, cost-effectiveness, and population-agnostic nature of low-pass sequencing make it a great choice for calculating polygenic risk scores at scale."

 Gencove has recently raised a $3.2 million investment led by Spero Ventures.
-Alexandria Venture Investments and Burst Capital participated in the round, along with existing investors Third Kind Venture Capital and Version One Ventures.

 About Gencove